SqueezeAILab/SqueezeLLM/README.md

 For instance, the Squeeze variant of the Vicuna models can be served within 6 GB of memory and reach 2% higher MMLU than the baseline model in FP16 with an even 2x larger memory footprint.
 For more details please check out our [paper](https://arxiv.org/abs/2306.07629).

+**Updates (7/10):** All models other than LLaMA and Vicuna v1.1 can be run and evaluated without downloading the original checkpoints.

 **Updates (7/5):** Salesforce's XGen models (both [Base](https://huggingface.co/Salesforce/xgen-7b-8k-base) and [Inst](https://huggingface.co/Salesforce/xgen-7b-8k-inst)) with 8k sequence length and OPT models are supported.

 **Updates (6/28):** All the LLaMA/Vicuna checkpoints are uploaded for all sizes and sparsity levels.